dfaker/WebmGenerator/README.md

 ![Initial Interface](https://github.com/dfaker/WebmGenerator/blob/version2-tk/DocumentationImages/01%20-%20UI-Initial-Interface.png)

-Initially the application appears as above, in the left hand panel you have a Slice settings frame:
+Initially the application in the **Cuts** tab, in the left hand panel you have a Slice settings frame:

 - Set `Slice Length` to control the length of subclips when they're initially added, you can always resize them later.
 - Set the `Target Length` - The final duration you want to hit.